Detention of Mahmoud Khalil: Lawsuits involving Khalil

-On March 13, the New York chapter of the Council on American–Islamic Relations said it was suing Columbia and the House of Representatives Committee on Education and Workforce on grounds related to Columbia's sharing of student records with the committee.
+On March 13, 2025, the New York chapter of the Council on American–Islamic Relations said it was suing Columbia and the House of Representatives Committee on Education and Workforce on grounds related to Columbia's sharing of student records with the committee.
 The suit was filed on behalf of Khalil and several other students.
 On March 20, Judge Arun Subramanian enjoined Columbia from sharing any records, pending a hearing.

-On March 24, several victims of the October 7 attacks in 2023 sued four organizations associated with the pro-Palestinian protests at Columbia: Within Our Lifetime – United for Palestine, Columbia Students for Justice in Palestine, Columbia–Barnard Jewish Voice for Peace, and Columbia University Apartheid Divest.
+On March 24, 2025, several victims of the October 7 attacks filed a civil suit against four organizations associated with the pro-Palestinian protests at Columbia: Within Our Lifetime – United for Palestine, Columbia Students for Justice in Palestine, Columbia–Barnard Jewish Voice for Peace, and Columbia University Apartheid Divest.
 Several students described as the organizations' leaders, including Khalil, were named as defendants.
-The suit alleges that the defendants coordinated with Hamas, served as its "propaganda arm", and had foreknowledge of the Hamas-led attack in 2023.
+The suit alleges that the defendants violated US antiterrorism law and the law of nations by coordinating with Hamas.
 A National Jewish Advocacy Center attorney denied that the deportation order had influenced the lawsuit's timing.

-On July 7, Khalil filed a $20million claim against the Trump administration under the Federal Tort Claims Act, alleging "false arrest and imprisonment, malicious prosecution, [and] intentional infliction of emotional distress" intended to punish his speech.
-The Center for Constitutional Rights, which represents him, said that if he wins the suit, he will use the funds to support other immigrants against whom the administration had taken similar actions and that an "official apology and abandonment of the administration's unconstitutional policy" would be an acceptable alternative.
+On July 7, 2025, Khalil filed a $20 million claim against the Trump administration under the Federal Tort Claims Act, alleging "false arrest and imprisonment, malicious prosecution, [and] intentional infliction of emotional distress" intended to punish his speech.
+The Center for Constitutional Rights, which represents him, said that if he wins the suit, he will use the money to support other immigrants against whom the administration has taken similar action and that an "official apology and abandonment of the administration's unconstitutional policy" would be an acceptable alternative.
 DHS Assistant Secretary Tricia McLaughlin rejected the allegations and condemned Khalil as antisemitic.

+On July 14, Khalil filed suit in the District Court for the Southern District of New York alleging that, in violation of the Ku Klux Klan Act, federal officials in the Trump administration conspired with the private pro-Israel agencies Canary Mission, Betar US, and the Heritage Foundation to "single out Mr. Khalil and other non-citizen Palestinians and their supporters for arrest, detention, and deportation, as punishment for their support of Palestinian rights".
+The lawsuit cites Project Esther and names Secretary of State Marco Rubio, White House Deputy Chief of Staff for Policy Stephen Miller, former Secretary of Homeland Security Kristi Noem, and acting Attorney General Todd Blanche.